Kutiman: "Thru You Too Remixes"

 In 2015, Kutiman's popular Thru You Too album was remixed and released as an online album in the form of a website.
 A quest to capture Thru You Too's profound impact led to an original collaboration with A-list international producers who each give their own personal interpretation of the Thru You Too tracks.
 The international producers each represent a different country and musical style, such as hip hop, big beat, house, dub, and electropop.

 The project was released as an online album with an original website.

-"White Monkey"

-This two-track EP was released on April 23, 2017 and featured Sefi "Ramirez" Zisling on trumpet, Shlomi Alon on saxophone, Yair Slutzki on trombone, and mixing by Sabbo.
-The EP was released digitally and on vinyl by Kutiman's own label, Siyal Music.

-"Don't Hold Onto The Clouds"

-Released on Siyal Music on July 6, 2018, Kutiman took a new musical direction with "Don't Hold Onto The Clouds," a 4-track release featuring ambient, electronica, minimalism and new age among other styles.
-“For me, it’s just relaxing,” Kutiman says.“For the past few years, this is the kind of music I’ve mostly listened to.
-I guess I’m trying to relax.
-Or maybe just sleep better!”

-"Antarctica"

-Commissioned by Greenpeace, Kutiman released "Antarctica," another ambient-jazz fusion piece to help bring awareness to a concerning global issue.
-In the piece, Kutiman performs solo on keys and percussion.